G-R3/G-R3/README.md

 - 👋 Hi, I’m Gerardo
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in web development and skateboarding 😎
-- 🌱 I’m currently learning TypeScript, Next.js
+- 🌱 I’m currently learning TypeScript and Next.js
 - 💞️ I’m looking to collaborate on anything plzzzz

 <!---